Gin & Type Tasting:

 One of two new and unique Type Tasting experiences that have been created for the London Design Festival that will immerse you in a multisensory tasting journey through time, type and libation.

-Take part in multisensory activities, demonstrations and activities that will bring each stage in the story to life, and make it a memorable journey of discovery.
+Activities and interactive demonstrations will bring each stage in the story to life, and make this a memorable journey of discovery.

 No prior knowledge of (or interest in) type or design is necessary (over 18s only).

 Tap & Bottle is an idyllic two story wine bar sitting in a beautiful grade II listed building, above the bustling Flat Iron Square.
 This intimate venue boasts an ever-changing rotation of exclusive wines poured through kegs, making it one of London's only 'wine on tap' locations.
 Tap & Bottle also boasts a stunning private terrace garden which sits just adjacent to the railway arches.